-The Galton Institute is holding a Science Teachers’ Genetics Training meeting on 30 June, 2015 at The Nowgen Centre in Manchester.
+The Galton Institute is holding a free Science Teachers’ Genetics Training meeting on 30 June, 2015 at The Nowgen Centre in Manchester.
 We intend to cover topics in the new science curriculum, see our programme here.
 Contact Betty Nixon.

 Genetics in Medicine, the 2014 Galton Institute conference was on 4th November at The Royal Society and.
 Click here for the programme.

 The fourth paper in our Occasional Papers series has just been published.
 It is titled Genetics in Medicine – 2.
 Adult Life and can be read here.
 Hard copies can be obtained from the General Secretary.

 Third Occasional Paper